Views expressed by the host on this program documented to be almost always right 99.7% of the time Rush Limbaugh with talent on the loan from God.

 Our intentions, our morality, our existence is no different.

-She's very upset when the Soviet Union fell because it left us as the lone superpower, and and that to her was a destabilizing thing.
+She was very upset when the Soviet Union fell because it left us as the lone superpower.

-And to Obama and to John Kerry and to Hillary and all of the modern-day Democrat Party.
+And to Obama and to John Kerry and to Hillary and all of the modern day Democrat Party.

 The United States is the problem of the world.